Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 • Shipping from Europe will probably more than wipe out any potential cost savings

-Minimum Advertised Prices
+Minimum Advertised Price (MAP)

 Don't expect any steep price discounts on either brand, no matter where you buy them in North America.

-It is a form of price fixing, legal in Canada under Section 76 of the Competition Act, and in the U.S. as a result of the Supreme Court ruling in Leegin Creative Leather Products, Inc. v.
+It is a form of price fixing, legal in Canada under Section 76 of the Competition Act and in the U.S. as a result of the Supreme Court ruling in Leegin Creative Leather Products, Inc. v.
 PSKS, Inc.

 Dealers may sell a faucet for below the MAP price, but they cannot advertise the lower price.
 (The policy is the reason you will see "Call for Price" on some websites.
 The implication is that the retailer is selling below the MAP price.
 Our research, however, found that this is not necessarily true.)

-The policy has a reasonable purpose.
-It protects brick-and-mortar showroom retailers by discouraging internet sellers, with much lower overheads, from discounting below the price at which showrooms can sell.
-Without the policy, many shworooms could not afford to carry the product line.
+It protects brick-and-mortar showroom retailers by discouraging internet sellers with much lower overheads that can price aggressively.
+Without the policy, many showrooms could not afford to carry the product line.

 Faucet Valve Cartridges

-The faucet component that actually controls water is the valve.
-The valve is sttached to a handle.
+The valve is attached to a handle.
 Turning the handle opens the valve to allow water to flow or closes the valve to stop the water from flowing.
 The rest of the faucet is essentially nothing more than a housing for the valve that makes the faucet pretty and channels the flowing water into a sink or other catchment.

 Modern faucet valves are housed in removable cartridges, unlike valves in the early years of faucet manufacturing, when they were a part of the faucet itself.
 The advantage of self-contained cartridges is that they can be easily removed and replaced, quickly restoring the faucet to full functionality.